Bud Grant: Minneapolis Lakers

-Professional football
+Philadelphia Eagles

 After two seasons in the NBA, Grant decided to end his professional basketball career.
 He contacted the Philadelphia Eagles of the NFL and agreed to play for the team during the 1951 NFL season.
 In his first season with the Eagles, Grant played as a defensive end and led the team in sacks (an unofficial statistic at the time).
 He switched to offense as a wide receiver for his second season with the club and ranked second in the NFL for receiving yardage, with 997 yards on 56 catches, including seven touchdowns.

 Grant's contract expired at the end of the 1952 NFL season and the Eagles refused to pay him what he thought he was worth.
 The Winnipeg Blue Bombers of the CFL had been interested in Grant while in college.
 Grant left for Winnipeg, Manitoba in 1953 and became the first professional player to "play out his option" and leave for another team.
 He played for the Blue Bombers until 1956 as an offensive end and was named a Western Conference all-star three times.
 He led the Western Conference in pass receptions for the 1953, 1954, and 1956 seasons and receiving yards for the 1953 and 1956 seasons.
 He also holds the distinction of having made five interceptions in a playoff game, played on October 28, 1953, which is a record in all of professional football.
 The Blue Bombers played for the Grey Cup in 1953, but lost to the Hamilton Tiger-Cats in the 41st Grey Cup game.

 Coaching career

 Winnipeg Blue Bombers

 Blue Bombers management decided that they needed a new coach prior to the 1957 season.
 On January 30, 1957, Grant accepted the Blue Bombers head coaching position after impressing management with his ability to make adjustments on offense and defense as a player.
 Club president J. T. Russell thought that Grant could coach even though nobody else did.
 Grant remained the head coach of the Blue Bombers until 1966.
 At age 29 (he was 30 by the time he coached his first game), Grant became the youngest head coach in CFL history.

 During his ten seasons as head coach in Winnipeg, he led the team to six Grey Cup appearances winning the championship four times in 1958, 1959, 1961, and 1962.
-He finished his Blue Bombers coaching career with a regular season record of 105 wins, 53 losses, and two ties and an overall record of 122 wins, 66 losses, and 3 ties.
+He finished his Blue Bombers coaching career with a regular season record of 102 wins, 56 losses, and two ties and an overall record of 118 wins, 64 losses, and 3 ties.
 Grant was the CFL Coach of the Year in 1965.
 Grant took on additional responsibilities as a club manager between 1964 and 1966.
 Max Winter, the Minnesota Vikings founder, contacted Grant in 1961 and asked him to coach the new NFL expansion team.
 Grant declined the offer and remained in Winnipeg until 1967 when Winter and General Manager Jim Finks were successful in luring Grant to Minnesota.